 Our programs have a lasting impact on every student who walks through the Vilna's doors.
 The Vilna Shul offers a range of learning opportunities to students that use our building as a powerful teaching tool.
 Through guided explorations of our building, students can gain knowlege not just of Jewish history, but also intercultural relations, urban planning, Massachusetts history, and immigrant life.
 We inspire critical thinking, new research initiatives, cross-cultural communication, and creative endeavors.
 Students of all backgrounds, cultures, and religions, from all over the United Stated and the world, visit the Vilna on their tours of Boston.
 We have recently welcomed local Boy Scout troops, Jewish day schools, local public schools, summer camps from up and down the East Cost, and university students.

-To schedule your private, guided group tours, email Lynne Krasker Schultz, Director of Community Outreach, at email@example.com.
+To schedule your private, guided group tours, or if you require any special accommodations to facilitate your visit, please email Lynne Krasker Schultz, Director of Community Outreach, at firstname.lastname@example.org.
 Please let us know the ages of your group members as well as any specific needs your group may have.
 There is a $5/person fee for group tours.

 If you have a picture or story to share about your visit to the Vilna let us know at email@example.com.